What Does God Look Like According to the Bible?

 And these attacks continued throughout Old Testament history.

-Jesus, though, came to earth, living among humanity, to reveal the true character of God, as John 1:14 points out:
+But Jesus came to earth, living among humanity, to reveal the true character of God, as John 1:14 points out:

-“And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth” (ESV).
+“And the Word became flesh and dwelt among us, and we have seen His glory, glory as of the only Son from the Father, full of grace and truth” (ESV).

 We learn to trust God and His plan to save us when we understand who He really is.
 That’s why, even when Moses asked to see God’s glory, God emphasized His character qualities, speaking them out loud (see Exodus 33-34).